Built Environments Lab //

 PROJECTS

-Architectural Innovation and Material Studies
+Design Innovation and Material Advancement

 Creative material studies examine traditional techniques, such as indigenous thatching and canoe lashing, alongside modern architectural frameworks, challenging the dominance of global industrial materials like steel while reintroducing localized knowledge systems.
 By reimagining these materials within contemporary contexts, we seek to bridge the past and future, offering new possibilities for architecture that reflect Hawai‘i’s unique biocultural landscape.